bartengine27/cars.be/README.md

 `OpenIddict` serves as a versatile open-source framework for implementing `OpenID Connect` and `OAuth 2.0` in .NET or .NET Core applications.
 Its design is aimed at simplifying the complex processes involved in authentication and authorization, providing developers with a robust, extensible, and compliant solution.
-When integrated into the ABP.io framework — a modern web development platform that leverages the ASP.NET Core framework — OpenIddict not only enhances the security of applications but also ensures a streamlined implementation of industry-standard protocols for authenticating users and securing APIs.
+When integrated into the ABP.io framework ï¿½ a modern web development platform that leverages the ASP.NET Core framework ï¿½ OpenIddict not only enhances the security of applications but also ensures a streamlined implementation of industry-standard protocols for authenticating users and securing APIs.

 For developers, the importance of secure, reliable, and scalable authentication mechanisms cannot be overstated.
 In today's